Skip to main content.

 Zora Neale Hurston Writing Fellowship

-Founded and directed by Visiting Associate Professor of Literature and American Studies Donna Ford Grover, the Hurston Fellowship is a 3-week residential program designed to enable writers from all disciplines who have not had the opportunity to develop their scholarship, specifically, those who are without access to sabbaticals or their institution’s research funding.
+Founded and directed by Associate Research Professor of Literature and American Studies Donna Ford Grover, the Hurston Fellowship is a 3-week residential program designed to enable writers from all disciplines who have not had the opportunity to develop their scholarship, specifically, those who are without access to sabbaticals or their institution’s research funding.
 This fellowship is open to all individuals with a college or university affiliation and a minimum of five years teaching experience as an adjunct, lecturer or visiting professor.

 What is the Zora Neale Hurston Writing Fellowship at Bard College?